Highwayman: Kingdom of Hungary

+The Hajduk (Hungarian: Hajdú) also originated in Hungary.
+They were formed from large numbers of Hungarians forced out of Syrmia and the Banates (Banate of Srebrenik, Banate of Nándorfehérvár, Banat of Macsó), moving upwards to central Hungary because of the Turkish attacks (they are replaced by the Serbs, Bosnians and Croats settling in the region).
+By the end of the 16th century, they had developed into a significant military force.
+They developed their own military organisation, separate from the ranks established in the country – they chose their own commanders, captains, lieutenants and corporals.
+Their rights were later taken away by the Austrians after the defeat of the Rákóczi's War of Independence, fearing their military power, they forced them into serfdom, so this was the end of the Hajduk golden age.

 India

 The Indian Subcontinent has had a long and documented history of organised robbery for millennia.
 These included the Thuggees, a quasi-religious group that robbed travellers on Indian roads until the cult was systematically eradicated in the mid-1800s by British colonial administrators.
 Thugees would befriend large road caravans and gain their confidence, before strangling them to death and robbing their valuables.
 According to some estimates the Thuggees murdered a million people between 1740 and 1840.
 More generally, armed bands known colloquially as "dacoits" have long wreaked havoc on many parts of the country.
 In recent times this has often served as a way to fund various regional and political insurgencies that includes the Maoist Naxalite movement.
 Kayamkulam Kochunni was also a famed highwayman who was active in Central Travancore in the early 19th century.
 Along with his close friend Ithikkarappkki from the nearby Ithikkara village, he is said to have stolen from the rich and given to the poor.
 With the help of an Ezhava warrior called Arattupuzha Velayudha Panicker, Kochunni was arrested and sent to Poojappura Central Jail.
 Legends of his works are compiled in folklore and are still read and heard today.

 The Balkans and eastern Europe

-The bandits in Serbia, Bosnia, Croatia and Bulgaria under Ottoman rule were the Hajduks (Hajduci, Хајдуци, Хайдути), rebels who opposed Ottoman rule and acted as a guerilla force, also instrumental in the many wars against the Ottomans and especially the Serbian revolution.
+The bandits in Serbia, Bosnia, Croatia and Bulgaria under Ottoman rule, and in Hungary were the Hajduks (Hajduci, Хајдуци, Хайдути) – rebels who opposed Ottoman rule and acted as a guerilla force, also instrumental in the many wars against the Ottomans, especially the Serbian revolution.
 Serbian and Croatian refugees in Austro-Hungarian (and Habsburg) lands were also part of the Uskoci.
 Notable freedom fighters include Starina Novak, a notable outlaw was Jovo Stanisavljević Čaruga.

-In medieval Vlachia, Moldavia, Transylvania, and Ukraine, the Haiduks (Romanian – Haiduci) or Gaiduks (Ukrainian – Гайдуки) were bandits and deserters who lived in forests and robbed local Boyars or other travelers along roads.
+In medieval Wallachia, Moldavia, Transylvania and Ukraine, the Haiduks (Romanian – Haiduci, Ukrainian – Гайдуки, Haiduky) were bandits and deserters who lived in forests and robbed local Boyars or other travelers along roads.
 Sometimes they would help the poor peasants.
 In the 1800s, betyárs became common in Hungary.